Instant Runoff (IRV) voting system (Executive summary)

 IRV makes ties and other nightmare-scenarios much more likely;

-IRV is historically more likely than range voting merely to lead to
+IRV is historically more likely than score voting merely to lead to

 a backslide to plurality voting.